New York City Taxi and Limousine Commission: TLC Enforcement Division

-The Enforcement Division, part of the Uniformed Services Bureau (USB) is staffed by uniformed officers who are NYC Special Patrolmen.

-There are approximately 240 Special Patrolmen.
-This includes the Vision Zero, which focuses on safety-related enforcement like moving violations, which include failing to yield to pedestrians, and restrictions on cell phone use while driving.
+The Enforcement Division, part of the Uniformed Services Bureau (USB) is staffed by uniformed officers who are NYC Special Patrolmen This includes the Vision Zero, which focuses on safety-related enforcement like moving violations, which include failing to yield to pedestrians, and restrictions on cell phone use while driving.

-The New York City Police Department (NYPD) is the primary law enforcement agency whose mission is to provide police patrol service and investigate all crimes that occur within New York City which includes all New York City TLC incidents.
+The New York City Police Department is the primary policing and investigation agency within New York City as per the NYC Charter, They respond to all incidents that involves at NYC Taxi & Limousine Commission employee.

 The TLC is testing new vehicle safety technologies in licensed vehicles as part of a safety pilot, which began in 2015, according to the agency's website.
 Technologies include electronic data recorders, speed governors, and driver-alert systems.
 The pilot looks at how safety technologies affect driving behaviors, collision rates, the experience of drivers and passengers, and the expenses of drivers.

 According to the TLC, the primary mission of the Enforcement Division is:

 to maintain public safety by deterring illegal operation of unlicensed vehicles, and ensuring compliance of all TLC Rules and Regulations, Vehicle Traffic Laws, the Administrative Code and NYC Rules and Regulations within its regulated industries.